EPRA Sustainability Best Practice Recommendations

 Estimates of utility services billed to the lessor

-The data for heating and fuels for 2023 are based on estimates as the actual consumption data were not yet available by the editorial deadline.
-The estimates are based on the results of the 2022 carbon footprint, less disposals in 2023, plus additions in 2023.
+The data for heating and fuels for 2024 are based on estimates as the actual consumption data were not yet available by the editorial deadline.
+The estimates were carried out based on the following methodology: results of the 2023 climate balance, minus disposals in 2024, plus additions in 2024.

-The estimates for electricity, water, heating and fuels for 2022 used in the previous year were replaced by the actual consumption data for 2022.
+The estimates for electricity, water, heating, and fuels for 2023 used in the previous year were replaced by the actual consumption data for 2023.

 The waste data are reported by a service provider that operates as the waste manager for around 27 % of our property portfolio.
 The combined volumes of the waste containers provided for these properties by LEG were analysed.
 These volumes are not always the same as the waste containers’ actual fill volumes.
 Also, these figures do not add up to the actual volume of waste at these properties, as some of the waste is disposed of in public containers which are emptied directly by the local council.